mabbason/botkeeper/README.md

 #### Validation

 I really wanted to throw the joi validation library in here since Mike mentioned it, but I just didn't have time to go back and add it in.
 The validation in both apps is minimal.
 By minimal I mean that for inputing the bot name on the fullstack app, I force the user to only enter letter characters.
 Also in the cli app, the inputs are stripped out to letter characters and commas only to force a type of validation.

+#### Bug Squashing

+**Persistent Bug** Sometimes there will be an error when deleteing a bot.
+It usually means that the `server/model/bots.json` file *cough *cough, database has been emptied.
+This is from not standing up a real DB.
+You can just throw an empty array in the file and save it.
+Restart the server and it should be cracking along again.

+### Final Notes

+Thank you guys, it was fun, I hope you enjoy my interpretations of the coding challenge!